 Steps to Safeguard Your Identity

-- Do Not Give Personal Information such as account numbers, or social security numbers over the phone, through mail, or over the internet, unless you initiated the contact or know with whom you are dealing.
+- Do not give personal information, such as account numbers or social security numbers over the telephone, through the mail, or over the Internet, unless you initiated the contact or know with whom you are dealing.

-- Protect Your PIN's and Other Passwords.
-Avoid using easily available information such as your birthday, the last four digits of your social security number, your phone number, etc.
+- Protect your PINs and other passwords.
+Avoid using easily available information, such as your birth date, the last four digits of your social security number, your phone number, etc.

-- Order Copies Of Your Credit Report from each of the three main credit bureaus once a year to ensure that they are accurate.
+- Order copies of your credit report from each of the three major credit bureaus once a year to ensure that they are accurate.
 Each of the three national credit-reporting agencies may contain different aspects of your credit history.
 Contact each of the agencies, or you may receive one free credit report per year from the Annual Credit Report Service.